The Kiss Pro Wrestling ‘Demon’ Remembers His Time in the Ring

-Current Chicago White Sox strength and conditioning coach Dale Torborg remembered his years as "the Demon" in a recent "where are they now?" segment on WWE.com.
+Current Chicago White Sox strength and conditioning coach Dale Torborg remembered his years as "The Demon" in a Where Are They Now? segment on WWE's website.
 "I was really pumped," Torborg says of getting the offer.
 "It was a dream of mine to represent Kiss, which I feel is the greatest band in the world."

 The dream wasn't as smooth of a ride as Dale might have wished for, however.
 WCW President Eric Bischoff, fighting hard to keep up with his much bigger competition in the WWE, signed a deal with Kiss to bring their costumed personas to life one by one in his wrestling rings.
 The band themselves appeared at the debut of the first character, performing 'God of Thunder' as a large casket revealed the first (and unknown to everyone, the last) of their grappling dopplegangers, "the Demon."

 Two problems plagued the character's first appearance.
 One, a last-minute change took the promised role away from Torborg and gave it to another wrestler, Brian Adams.
 Secondly, the segment aired after the show's main event, and resulted in historic low ratings for the already struggling program.
 Adams wanted nothing to do with the greasepaint anymore, putting Dale back into what was now perceived as a losing proposition, and only getting airtime due to contractual obligations with the band.